This spicy aromatic Easy Fish Stew with Red Lentil is gluten and dairy free and makes a healthy and delicious weeknight dinner idea.

 More one pot fish dinner ideas

 Need more easy meal ideas using fish?
-Try this Easy Fish in Vegetable Tomato Sauce!
+Try this easy fish in vegetable tomato sauce!
 It’s a Polish inspired quick, easy and delicious dish.
 You might also like this healthy fish pie with cauliflower topping or this easy tuna bake with butternut squash.
+Check out also this salmon pot pie with sweet potato and spinach.

 Easy Fish Stew with Red Lentil